 Around the world, SOS Children’s Villages provides loving homes for children who have been abandoned and orphaned.

-SOS Children's Villages provides children in need with a caring, loving, and secure family environment where basic needs for food, health, shelter, and education are met.
+SOS Children's Villages provides children in need with a caring, loving, and secure family environment where all their needs from food, health, shelter, and education are met.
 In 134 countries, our Children’s Villages offer children:

 - A mother: SOS mothers are extensively trained local women who provide constant long-term care, love and support for five to ten children.
 Learn more.